His Glorious Night

 His Glorious Night has gained notoriety as the film that began the aging Gilbert's rapid career decline by revealing that he had a voice unsuitable for sound.

 Plot

-Although being engaged against her will with a wealthy man, Princess Orsolini (Catherine Dale Owen) is in love with Captain Kovacs (John Gilbert), a cavalry officer she is secretly meeting.
-Her mother Eugenie (Nance O'Neil), who has found out about the affair forces her to dump Kovacs and take part in the arranged marriage.
+Although being engaged against her will with a wealthy man, Princess Orsolini is in love with Captain Kovacs, a cavalry officer she is secretly meeting.
+Her mother Eugenie, who has found out about the affair forces her to dump Kovacs and take part in the arranged marriage.
 Though not believing her own words, Orsolini reluctantly tells Kovacs she cannot ever fall in love with a man with his social position, being the son of a peasant.

 Feeling deeply hurt, Kovacs decides to take revenge by indulging in blackmail, spreading a rumor that he is an impostor and a swindler.
 The queen fears a scandal and invites herself over to his apartment to retrieve any proof of Orsolini and Kovacs' affair, including love letters.
 In the end, Kovacs agrees on remaining quiet by having Orsolini spend the night with him.
 True love is finally reconciled.